Christy Hemme: Singles competition (2008–2009)

 On the October 16, 2008 episode of Impact!, Hoyt and Rave were attacked by Kurt Angle, and were hospitalized.
 As Hemme attempted to leave the building and go to the hospital, The Beautiful People (Angelina Love and Velvet Sky) and Cute Kip confronted and insulted her, which led to the trio attacking her and placing a brown paper bag over her head.
 Hemme transitioned into a face by defeating Sky on the October 23, 2008 episode of Impact!.
 She feuded with the Beautiful People, which resulted in two consecutive tag team matches with ODB and Sojourner Bolt as per partners, respectively.
 After showcasing improved wrestling skills, Hemme was then placed into a more active in-ring role, being pushed to challenge Awesome Kong for the TNA Women's Knockout Championship at Final Resolution, after defeating Raisha Saeed on the November 27 episode of TNA Impact!.
 Hemme then teamed with A.J.
 Styles in a mixed tag team match against Kong and Scott Steiner, where Hemme pinned Kong.
 At Final Resolution, Hemme was attacked by Saeed and Rhaka Khan and won the match by disqualification, and thus Kong retained the title.
 Hemme was subsequently granted a rematch at Genesis.
 A week later, Hemme teamed with ODB against Khan and Saeed in a winning effort.
-In January 2009, Hemme sustained a neck injury while training in the ring with Styles for her match, and was deemed unable to compete at Genesis.
+In 2009, Hemme sustained a neck injury while in a match with Awesome Kong, and was deemed unable to compete at Genesis.